 Taken together, according to bioinformatics analysis, a series of adhesion-related hub genes and a regulatory pathway were identified.
-To further verify the underlying molecular mechanism in adhesion formation, experiment validation were conducted in vivo.
-The regulatory evidences chain of TLR4/MyD88/NF-κB/inflammatory cytokines/peritoneal adhesion was involved in the pathogenesis of postoperative adhesion.
+To further verify the underlying molecular mechanism in adhesion formation, experiment validation was conducted in vivo.
+The regulatory evidence chain of TLR4/MyD88/NF-κB/inflammatory cytokines/peritoneal adhesion was involved in the pathogenesis of PPA.
 These findings may provide initial sights into the underlying mechanisms of peritoneal adhesion formation.

 ARTICLE HIGHLIGHTS